tanthanh85/network-automation-course/modules/10_router_central_management/lab10.md

 2. Click the **"Delete"** button next to its entry.
 3. Confirm the deletion when prompted.
     *Expected Web Output:* A green "Router 'MyLabRouter' deleted successfully!" message should appear, and the router should be removed from the table.
-    *Verification:* Check your `inventory.yaml` file.
-The router's entry should be gone.

 4.  **Re-add your router** using Task 1.2 so you have a router in inventory for the next labs.